phtal-org/internet-draft-xrel/draft-jamontoya-xrel-latest.md

 ## Motivation

 The Uniform Interface constraint of the REST architectural style dictates that hypermedia be the engine of application state.
-This means that the state of the application and its potential transitions are dictated by the presence of hypermedia relationships in-band and the activation of those relationships' controls by an user (human or automated).
-In order for users to evaluate and select the appropriate relationships to navigate they must rely on an out-band understanding of relationships by their names or identifiers.
+This means that the state of the application and its potential transitions are dictated by the presence of hypermedia relationships in-band and the navigation of those relationships by an user (human or automated).
+In order for users to evaluate and select the appropriate relationships to navigate they must rely on an out-band understanding of relationships by their names.

 While humans can derive meaning from relationship names in natural language, automated agents have relied on a central repository of de jure standard names maintained by the Internet Assigned Numbers Authority (IANA).
 Instead of creating and registering entirely new link relations (i.e. `patient`, `appointment`, `schedulingService`, etc.) with a central repository, authors can create an XREL document; one that explains the vital, perhaps domain-specific, semantics of the relationship and which is identified by an URL controlled by the author.